Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: METHODS

 Combined with this backward retrieval, only a one-shot evolution is needed, requiring just $N_\tau$ ITE steps, which is significantly fewer than the preceding two schemes.
 The retrieval itself incurs negligible additional cost, involving only a single MPS sweep.
 However, since only $|\Psi_{\text{IF}}^{N_t}\rangle$ is targeted in the one-shot calculation, the retrieval may introduce small errors. \end{enumerate}

 The computational cost of EH-TEMPO is dominated by the ITE.
-Among the three schemes, the backward retrieval scheme is the most efficient and will be adopted in the numerical tests presented in Section~\ref{fourth:result}.
-Using the TDVP projector splitting method, the computational scaling is as follows:\cite{li2020numerical} the tensor contraction scales as $O(N_\tau N_t (M_S^2 M_O^2 d^2 + M_S^3 M_O d))$, and the tensor decomposition scales as $O(N_\tau N_t M_S^3 d)$.
-Compared to (PT-)TEMPO, the scaling with respect to the system dimension $d$ is significantly reduced.
-This constitutes the primary advantage of the EH-TEMPO algorithm.
-In addition, since EH-TEMPO avoids the decomposition of large tensors and the dominant operations are large tensor contractions, it is highly amenable to GPU parallelization, as demonstrated in Ref.~\onlinecite{li2020numerical}.
+Among the three schemes, the backward retrieval scheme is the most efficient and will be adopted in the numerical calculations presented in Section~\ref{fourth:result}.
+Using the TDVP projector splitting method, the tensor contraction scales as $\mathcal{O}(l N_t N_\tau (M_S^2 M_O^2 d + M_S^3 M_O d))$, and the tensor decomposition scales as $\mathcal{O}(N_t N_\tau M_S^3 d)$. \jr{ The detailed analysis of computational complexity is presented in the Appendix~\ref{appendix:scaling}. $l$ is the number of tensor contraction demanded by the initial value problem (IVP) solver in updating each local site (typically $l \sim 10$). } \jr{ Compared to (PT-)TEMPO, the computational scaling of tensor decomposition in EH-TEMPO is significantly reduced with respect to both the system size $d$ and the number of time steps $N_t$.
+For tensor contraction, the relative efficiency depends on $M_O$, the bond dimension of the effective Hamiltonian, which is determined by the system-bath coupling operator.
+For a single bath with one system-bath coupling term, such as in the Caldeira-Leggett model, the exact MPO has $M_O = \mathcal{O}(N_t)$, independent of $d$.
+For the Frenkel-Holstein model, where each local two-level system couples to an independent bath, the exact MPO scales as $M_O = \mathcal{O}(N_t d)$.
+Furthermore, as demonstrated in Section~\ref{fourth:result} and Appendix~\ref{appendix:scaling}, we found that the effective Hamiltonian MPO can be highly compressed with minimal error, regardless of whether the bath possesses a structureless or structured spectral density.
+After compression, $M_O$ is substantially smaller than its exact (uncompressed) value.
+Most importantly, this compressed bond dimension becomes independent of $N_t$ (see Appendix~\ref{appendix:scaling}).
+This intrinsic compressibility, which has also been observed in Ref.~\onlinecite{guo2024efficient}, yields significant computational savings. } In addition, since EH-TEMPO avoids the decomposition of large tensors and the dominant operations are large tensor contractions, it is highly amenable to GPU parallelization, as demonstrated in Ref.~\onlinecite{li2020numerical}.
 This leads to the significant speedups reported in Section~\ref{fourth:result}.

-Furthermore, for a condensed-phase environment, the bath correlation function $C(t)$ typically decays, so the long-range couplings $\eta_{kk'}$ in $\hat{H}_{\text{eff}}$ vanish for $k-k' \gg \tau_{\text{mem}}/\Delta t$, where $\tau_{\text{mem}}$ is the memory time.
-This effective locality implies that the MPO representation of $\hat{H}_{\text{eff}}$ can be efficiently compressed.
-In the next section, we find that after compression, $M_O$ can be substantially smaller than the exact (uncompressed) value, yielding significant computational savings.
-This feature further underscores the effectiveness of the MPS representation for encoding the influence functional.
-In contrast to the fixed memory-length truncation used in QuAPI and TEMPO, where the memory effect is discarded beyond a specific time interval, the memory effect in EH-TEMPO is instead adaptively truncated according to singular values, similar in spirit to our previous work.~\cite{liu2024improved} This compression strategy is effective at filtering out negligible memory contributions and provides more robust error control.